-One of the best natural ways to boost the immune system is by taking probiotics, as they can restore the balance of bacteria in the digestive tract.
+One of the best natural ways to support the immune system is by taking probiotics, as they can restore the balance of bacteria in the digestive tract.
 Probiotics are beneficial bacteria that can be found naturally in a variety of foods.
-Common strains include the Lactobacillis and Bifidobacterium families of bacteria.
+Common strains include the Lactobacillus and Bifidobacterium families of bacteria.
 When they are ingested, these healthy bacteria are added to the intestinal tract.

-Probiotics Recognized Globally as a Natural Way to Boost the Immune System
+Probiotics Recognized Globally as a Natural Way to Support the Immune System

 In 1994, the World Health Organization deemed probiotics to be the next-most important immune defense system when commonly prescribed antibiotics are rendered useless by antibiotic resistance.
-The gastrointestinal tract, the body’s primary immune organ with 70-80% of the body’s immune cells are located in the gastrointestinal tract.
+The gastrointestinal tract is the body’s primary immune organ with 70-80% of the body’s immune cells are located there.
 The immune system ensures an appropriate response to non-harmful components such as food and harmful components such as certain viruses.

-Being a natural way to boost the immune system, probiotics need to be consumed at least a few times a week, preferably daily, on a regular basis to maintain their effect on the intestinal micro-ecology.
+Being a natural way to support the immune system, probiotics need to be consumed on a regular basis, to maintain their effect on the intestinal microecology.
 For instance, levels of bifidobacteria in the colon have been reported to decline with age 55 and lactobacilli concentrations may be negatively influenced by stress.
-Preliminary research has shown that supplementing the diet with several probiotic species can restore levels of important immune system markers comparable to levels in younger controls, and that probiotics may counteract stress-induced changes in intestinal barrier function.
+Preliminary research has shown that supplementing the diet with several probiotic species can restore levels of important immune system markers comparable to levels in younger controls and that probiotics may counteract stress-induced changes in intestinal barrier function.

 Probiotic colonies work with the body’s internal immune system to organize strategies that prevent toxins and pathogenic microorganisms from harming the body.
 Probiotics communicate and cooperate with the immune system to organize cooperative strategies.
 Decades of medical research has indicated that probiotics stimulate messages that promote specific immune responses.